sajibcse68/MyDailyLearn/javascript/javascript.md

 - We can't .bind() a function multiple time.
 - Use a document fragment to insert additions all at once.
 Fragments are invisible containers that hold multiple DOM elements without being a node itself.
+- Every functions receives two additional parameters: `this`, `arguments`.
+- When a function is stored as a property of an object, we call it a `method`.
+When a method is invoked, `this` is bound to that object.
 - JS MUST Know: `Scoping`, `Closures`, `Hoisting`, `This`, `Data Structures: Objects and Arrays`, `Design Patterns`, `Callbacks and Promises`.